thr3lk/threlk-dot-net-source/content/about.md

 ---

 # about me
-I am justin, I am a person who now has a website.
+I am <span class="p-name">justin threlkeld</span>, I am a person who now has a website.

 you can find me at
 {% render "socials.liquid", socials: externalLinks.socials %}